 - Took a Level in Jerkass: In "The End (Part 2)", Tord returns a little jerkier than before.
 Not only does he sock Matt in the face for nearly pressing a button, but it seems his interests now fall into the World Domination category.

-- Trigger Happy: Tord.
-He brings guns in almost every episode he was in.
+- Trigger-Happy: Tord.
+He brings guns in almost every episode he is in.

 - The Unintelligible: The King of the Fish People from "25ft Under the Seat".